 Tough love is rough for both of you.

 If you care about someone, it’s worth it.
 Painful truth is sometimes the only way to help them.
 Tough love will probably make you their enemy before it makes you their friend.
-You’re going to hurt them, and that risks making them angry—or worse.
+You’re going to hurt them, which risks making them angry—or worse.

 Do not give out tough love expecting to be thanked.
 Give tough love because you want the other person to be free from their delusions, even if it means you lose the relationship.
 If you do, it’s their loss more than yours.